-Massachusetts's statute contains a significant departure from the other states in that it prohibits an organization from identifying the nature of the breach.
-Thus, in a nationwide breach, in-house counsel should consider whether Massachusetts residents should receive a slightly modified notification letter compared to the one sent to residents of other states.
+Massachusetts' statute contains a significant departure from the other states in that it prohibits an organization from identifying the nature of the breach.
+Thus, in a nationwide breach, inhouse counsel should consider whether Massachusetts residents should receive a slightly modified notification letter compared to the one sent to residents of other states.
 In addition, Massachusetts and Illinois both prohibit companies from providing in the notice the number of those states' residents impacted by the breach.

-5. How must an organization notify affected consumers?
+6. How must an organization notify affected consumers?

 The majority of states require that consumers be notified in writing.
-E-mail notice can provide substantial costs savings over mailing written notice, but notification through e-mail is only permitted in approximately one-third of the states and in those states there are restrictions on when e-mail notice is permissible.
-For example, many states require that the consumer either have consented to receive electronic notices, or that the primary method of communicating with the consumer has been through e-mail, such that the consumer would not be surprised by receiving e-mail notification.
-Additional states permit e-mail notification if the notice provided is consistent with the provisions regarding electronic records and signatures for notices legally required to be in writing set forth in 15 U.S.C. § 7001, the federal ESIGN Act.
+Email notice can provide substantial costs savings over mailing written notice, but notification through email is only permitted in approximately one-third of the states and in those states there are restrictions on when email notice is permissible.
+For example, many states require that the consumer either has consented to receive electronic notices, or that the primary method of communicating with the consumer has been through email, such that the consumer would not be surprised by receiving email notification.
+Additional states permit email notification if the notice provided is consistent with the provisions regarding electronic records and signatures for notices legally required to be in writing set forth in 15 U.S.C. § 7001, the federal ESIGN Act.

-If your organization is considering an electronic notice, you should consider the risk that third parties may attempt to create fake electronic messages that appear to originate from your organization (a practice called "spoofing").
+If your organization is considering an electronic notice, you should evaluate the risk that third parties may attempt to create fake electronic messages that appear to originate from your organization (a practice called "spoofing").
 These messages can further victimize consumers by having them provide additional personal information (a practice called "phishing").
-For example, instances have been reported where individuals send fake notification letters that ask consumers to click on a link that, in turn, downloads malware onto the consumer's computer, or to send personally identifiable information to a service allegedly providing credit monitoring.
+For example, instances have been reported where individuals send fake notification letters that ask consumers to click on a link that, in turn, downloads malware onto the consumer's computer, or to send PII to a service allegedly providing credit monitoring.
 As a result of these risks, some companies have chosen not to send electronic messages concerning a security breach.
-Or, some companies make clear in the electronic messages that they do send that the company will never request that consumers transmit additional personally identifiable information over email or click on a link to obtain credit monitoring.
+Or some companies make clear in the electronic messages that they do send that the company will never request that consumers transmit additional PII over email or click on a link to obtain credit monitoring.
 In other situations, companies have determined that the risk of phishing in their industry is low and have opted (where permitted) to notify consumers by email.

-Most states will permit "substitute notification," which is typically some combination of email, posting information about the breach on the organization's website, and/or notifying the media.
+Most states will permit "substitute notification," which is typically some combination of email, posting information about the breach on the organization's website, or notifying the media.
 However, the circumstances under which such notice is permitted vary widely.
-Substitute notice generally is permitted only when the notification costs are great and/or the number of persons to be notified is large.
+Substitute notice generally is permitted only when the notification costs are great or the number of persons to be notified is large; what is considered "large" varies significantly from state to state.
 For example, Arizona permits substitute notification if the notification cost exceeds \$50,000, or the class of persons exceeds 100,000, or if the organization has insufficient contact information for affected consumers.
-New Jersey (and many other states) will not permit substitute notice unless the cost exceeds \$250,000, or the class exceeds \$250,000, or the organization has insufficient contact information has insufficient contact information for affected consumers.
+New Jersey (and many other states) will not permit substitute notice unless the cost exceeds \$250,000, or the class exceeds 500,000, or if the organization has insufficient contact information for affected consumers.

-Many states permit an organization to create its own notification procedures for the treatment of sensitive personal information if its information security policy complies with the timing requirements under the state law.
+Many states permit an organization to create its own notification procedures for the treatment of PII if its information security policy complies with the timing requirements under the state law.
 If notification is done in accordance with the organization's policy, the organization is considered to have complied with the state law.

-6. Should an organization ever voluntarily notify consumers of a breach?
+7. Should an organization ever voluntarily notify consumers of a breach?